 Is the HPV test right for me?

-Are there any other tests I should take given mine and my family’s health history?
+Are there any other tests I should take given my and my family’s health history?

 #4.
 Cervical cancer used to be the leading cause of cancer deaths in women in the United States.

-In the last 40 years, there have been a large decrease in the number of deaths caused by cervical cancer.
+In the last 40 years, there has been a large decrease in the number of deaths caused by cervical cancer.
 Oncologists and scientists attribute this to women increasingly getting regular Pap smears and screenings.
-While cervical cancer usually impacts women over 30, it accounts for 12,000 cancer diagnosis each year in the United States.
+While cervical cancer usually impacts women over 30, it accounts for 12,000 cancer diagnoses each year in the United States.